 Cat's Claw Summary:

-Cat’s claw, otherwise known as Uña de gato, is best known for its benefits on the immune system, as an adjunctive therapy for cancer, and as a natural anti-inflammatory for conditions like arthritis, and bowel disorders.
+Cat’s claw, otherwise known as Uña de gato, is best known for its benefits on the immune system, as an adjunctive therapy for cancer, and as a natural anti-inflammatory for conditions like arthritis, and inflammatory bowel disorders.

 Cat's claw also has the ability to increase the important immune cells of the body, which are tasked with the job of cleaning up invading pathogens, but also must identify and destroy cancerous or other dysfunctional cells in the body.
 With modern cancer therapies, this part of the immune system is damaged, and once they reach a certain level the chemotherapy must be stopped.
 In this way cat's claw has been suggested to increase the effectiveness of chemotherapeutic drugs, so that this cutoff level is not reached as quickly, if at all.
 This allows the chemotherapy drugs to be used longer and with more intensity, which may then improve their effectiveness in destroying the cancer.